 Place chicken pieces in a large saucepan.
 Add enough milk to cover the pieces.
 Add the peppercorns, onion, Herbes de Provence, sage and bay leaf.
-Bring to a boil, reduce the heat to a simmer and cook the chicken for about 25-30 minutes or until it comes of the bone easily.
+Bring to a boil, reduce the heat and simmer the chicken for about 25-30 minutes or until it comes off the bone easily.
 Remove the chicken pieces to a plate to cool down.
 Once cool enough to handle, flake the chicken meat.
 Discard the bones and pass the cooking milk through a sieve.
 Reserve it.

 Preheat the oven to 400°F (200°C).

 Add olive oil to a saucepan over medium-high heat.
 Add the pancetta or bacon and saute pancetta until crisp.
 Add the leeks and continue cooking until leeks are soft 3-5 minutes.
 Add chicken to the bacon and leeks.
 Sprinkle the mixture with the flour and cook it for 2-3 minutes further.
 Start adding the reserved cooking milk little by little, stirring gently all the time.
 Make sure that mixture does not get lumpy.
 Continue adding milk ( no precise amount) until you get a thick sauce that holds the mixture together.
 Add the Dijon mustard and taste for salt and pepper.